jameskemper/jkemper/README.md

 This repository contains everything related to my TTU faculty website at Texas Tech University.

 ## Site Structure
-This site is organized into the following  sections:
+This [home page](https://github.com/jameskemper/jkemper/blob/main/home.html) is organized into the following  sections:

 - `/profile photo and contact info/`: This section contains a profile picture, faculty contact information, and a PDF version of my curriculum vitae.
 - `/welcome/`: This section is a short